froukje/datamapu/content/posts/ml_concepts/loss_functions.md

 ![asym_loss](/images/loss_functions/asym_loss_klein.png)

 in both cases with $\hat{y} = (y_1, \dots, y_N)$ the predicted value and $y = (y_1, \dots, y_N)$ the true values.
-Customized Loss Functions may help our model to learn.
-These were two examples for regression tasks, custom Loss Functions can however also be created for classification tasks.
+Customized loss functions may help our model to learn.
+These were two examples for regression tasks, custom loss functions can however also be created for classification tasks.

 ![custom_loss](/images/loss_functions/custom_loss.png)
 *Two examples of custom Loss Functions.*

 ## Specific Machine Learning Models and their Loss Functions

-Some Machine Learning algorithms have a fixed Loss Function, while others are flexible and the Loss Function can be adapted to the specific task.
-The following table gives a (non-exhaustive) overview of some popular Machine Learning Algorithms and their corresponding Loss Functions.
-Important to keep in mind is that the Loss Function needs to be differentiable if some form of [Gradient Descent]() is performed, e.g. in [Neural Networks]({{< ref "/posts/deep_learning/intro_dl.md">}}) or [Gradient Boosting]({{< ref "gradient_boosting_regression">}} "gradient_boosting").
+Some Machine Learning algorithms have a fixed loss function, while others are flexible and the loss function can be adapted to the specific task.
+The following table gives a (non-exhaustive) overview of some popular Machine Learning algorithms and their corresponding loss functions.
+Important to keep in mind is that the loss function needs to be differentiable if some form of [Gradient Descent]() is performed, e.g. in [Neural Networks]({{< ref "/posts/deep_learning/intro_dl.md">}}) or [Gradient Boosting]({{< ref "gradient_boosting_regression">}} "gradient_boosting").

 ![loss_functions_examples](/images/loss_functions/loss_functions_examples.png)
 *Examples for Machine Learning models and their Loss Functions.*

 ## Summary

-Loss Functions are used to evaluate a model and to analyze if it is learning.
-We discussed typical Loss Functions for regression and classification tasks and also saw two examples of customized Loss Functions.
-Choosing an appropriate Loss Function is very important because it is used to evaluate and improve the model performance.
+Loss functions are used to evaluate a model and to analyze if it is learning.
+We discussed typical loss functions for regression and classification tasks and also saw two examples of customized loss functions.
+Choosing an appropriate loss function is very important because it is used to evaluate and improve the model performance.
 It should thus reflect well the metric that is important for the project so that errors are minimized accordingly.

 ## Further Reading